Price index for new dwellings

 The price is the sales price for the consumer, including the value of the estate, VAT and other taxes.
 For dwellings in housing co-operatives the deposit and joint debt are both included in the sales price.

 The price refers to the point of time when the contract is signed.

-Time of measurement: The price is connected to the quarter in which the municipalities register the construction work as completed.
+The price refers to the quarter in which the municipalities register the construction work as completed.

 Price zones: the municipalities are divided into five categories of price levels according to the municipalities square meter price.